-Under Resolution 24, which is conditional on the passing of Resolution 21, authority is sought to allow CCEP to buy back its own Ordinary Shares by way of off-market purchases (as such term is defined in section 693(2) of the Companies Act 2006, which would include open-market repurchases of Ordinary Shares quoted on any of the NYSE, Euronext Amsterdam and the Spanish Stock Exchanges), in accordance with specific procedures set out in the Companies Act 2006.
+Under Resolution 27, which is conditional on the passing of Resolution 23, authority is sought to allow CCEP to buy back its own Ordinary Shares by way of off-market purchases (as such term is defined in section 693(2) of the Companies Act 2006, which would include open-market repurchases of Ordinary Shares quoted on any of the NYSE, Euronext Amsterdam and the Spanish Stock Exchanges), in accordance with specific procedures set out in the Companies Act 2006.

 Such repurchases may only be made pursuant to a share repurchase contract, the terms of which have been approved by Shareholders in accordance with section 694 of the Companies Act 2006.
-Resolution 24 specifies which counterparties may each enter into such contracts with CCEP.
+Resolution 27 specifies which counterparties may each enter into such contracts with CCEP.
 Under the Companies Act 2006, CCEP may enter into any such contracts prior to, but conditional on, the approval of their terms by Shareholders, or subsequently, once their terms have been approved by Shareholders.
-As it did at the 2019 annual general meeting, CCEP is seeking approval of the terms of the Contract as defined in Resolution 24.
+As it did at the 2020 annual general meeting, CCEP is seeking approval of the terms of the Contract as defined in Resolution 27.
 Any Contracts that have not already been approved by Shareholders and which are entered into prior to this year's AGM will be conditional on the approval of their terms at the AGM and no purchase of any Ordinary Shares will take place under them unless and until such approval is given.
-As at 13 April 2020, CCEP has entered into one such contract with Credit Suisse Securities (USA), LLC.

-Copies of the Contract and the list of repurchase counterparties related to such Contract, will be made available for Shareholders to inspect at CCEP's registered office at Pemberton House, Bakers Road, Uxbridge UB8 1EZ, United Kingdom from 12 May 2020 until the date of the AGM.
+Copies of the Contract and the list of repurchase counterparties related to such Contract, will be made available for Shareholders to inspect at CCEP's registered office at Pemberton House, Bakers Road, Uxbridge UB8 1EZ, United Kingdom from 11 May 2021 until the date of the AGM.
 Copies of the Contract and the list of repurchase counterparties will also be available for inspection at the AGM.

 Under the Companies Act 2006, CCEP must seek authorisation for share repurchase contracts and counterparties at least every five years.
-However, if Resolution 24 is approved, CCEP may repurchase shares pursuant to the form of Contract with the relevant counterparties until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021.
+However, if Resolution 27 is approved, CCEP may repurchase shares pursuant to the form of Contract with the relevant counterparties until the end of next year's annual general meeting or, if earlier, until the close of business on Thursday 30 June 2022.

-Resolution 25 - Notice period for general meetings other than annual general meetings
+Resolution 28 - Notice period for general meetings other than annual general meetings

 Under UK company law, general meetings are required to be called on 21 clear days' notice, except where reduced by special resolution of the shareholders.
-Resolution 25, which is proposed as a special resolution and requires 75% of votes to be cast in favour to be passed, seeks authority for the Directors to call general meetings (other than annual general meetings) on 14 days' notice.
+Resolution 28, which is proposed as a special resolution and requires 75% of votes to be cast in favour to be passed, seeks authority for the Directors to call general meetings (other than annual general meetings) on 14 days' notice.
 However, as CCEP has a global shareholder base, in practice we would always aim to provide a longer notice period to allow overseas investors to participate fully.
 The shorter notice period will not be used as a matter of routine and will only be used where it makes sense to do so, having regard to the business to be transacted at that meeting.
 In addition, the Directors will not make use of the shorter notice period except where they consider that doing so would be beneficial to the Shareholders as a whole.
 If the authority is used, CCEP would expect to explain its reasons for taking this exceptional action in its next annual report and accounts.

-The authority granted by this resolution shall apply until the end of next year's annual general meeting or, if earlier, until the close of business on Tuesday 30 June 2021, and is intended to be renewed every year.
+The authority granted by this resolution shall apply until the end of next year's annual general meeting or, if earlier, until the close of business on Thursday 30 June 2022, and is intended to be renewed every year.